Nisbo/another_mvg/README.md

 - Remove the old Files and follow the instructions from the installation.

 ### from v1.5.0 (>= v1.5.0)
-- Remove the old Files and follow the instructions from the installation.
+- Remove the old Files (and remove the entries from the configuration.yaml)
+- Restart HACS
+- follow the instructions from the HACS installation.
+⚠️ you can also comment (put a # in front of each another_mvg related line) the settings in your configuration.yaml and uncomment it after the installation for the case that you want to stay with yaml configuration.

 # 7. Credits